v-gilbert/quantumbenchmarkzoo/content/benchmarking-tools/benchmark-suites/QUARK.md

 ## Implementation

-The source code of the QUARK framework is available <a href="https://github.com/QUARK-framework/QUARK" target="_blank">here</a>.
+The <a href="https://github.com/QUARK-framework/QUARK" target="_blank">source code of the QUARK framework</a> is open source and was last updated on 30/07/2025.
-Last update of the source code: 30/07/2025

 ## References